Cookie Cereal

 - Coconut Oil.
 Gives the cookies a buttery flavor.
 You won’t taste the coconut at all, I promise!
 Melt your coconut oil until it is at room temperature.

 - Chocolate Chips.
 What is a cookie without chocolate chips?
-I used mini chocolate chips.
+I used mini chocolate chips as they disperse better into the dough.

 How to make cookie cereal